What is Salary Slip?

 Avail government subsidies

-The salary slip can be used to avail of certain free services.
+The pay slip can be used to avail of certain free services.
 In fact, they can also be used to avail services that have a heavy subsidy.
 Such services include medical care, food grains, etc.

 One can use Scripbox’s income tax calculator to determine the taxable income which will help in filing income tax returns.
 The calculator also recommends mutual funds investment (ELSS) for tax savings.
 Use the calculator and save the tax.